CU-SRL/SRL_cFS/apps/aimu_lps25h/README.md

 # Core Flight System : Framework : App : AIMU_LIS3MDL

-This repository contains a i2c application (i2c) for the LIS3MDL (magnetometer) on the AltIMU, which is a framework component of the Core Flight System.
+This repository contains a i2c application (i2c) for the LPS25H () on the AltIMU, which is a framework component of the Core Flight System.

 ## Version Notes